-The unexpected surprises watercolor medium offers have been an exciting adventure to pursue.
+The unexpected surprises I find in the watercolor medium have been an exciting adventure to pursue.
 I was born in Quito, Ecuador and graduated with BA degree in English as a Foreign Language at Central University of Quito, the capital.
-Upon my arrival to the United States with my husband, a Nebraskan Peace Corps volunteer, I completed my BA and MA degrees in Spanish at the University of Nebraska at Kearney.
+Upon my arrival to the United States with my husband, who was a Nebraskan Peace Corps volunteer at the time, I completed my second BA degree and MA degree in Spanish at UNL (University of Nebraska) at Kearney.
 We have two sons, Andrey and Diego who are engineers living in Kansas City and Seattle.

-Middle School endorsements and art courses at the University of Nebraska enabled me to teach Elementary Art at the Public School in addition to my other job as Spanish teacher at St. Mary’s High School, in O’Neill, Nebraska.
-I received training in Visual Creativity with Technology from the Pittsburgh Art Institute in Pennsylvania.
-In O’Neill, I joined local art clubs and the State Art Association.
-I won a number of “Best of Show” at the local level and honor awards at the state level.
+I received training in Art Education at UNL and Visual Creativity with Technology from the Pittsburgh Art Institute in Pennsylvania.
+I have been member of local art clubs and the State Art Association.
+I have won a number of awards at the local and state levels.

 Different watercolor styles have shaped my own approach to this medium.
-A special corner, an unusual view, a sudden feeling, a captured emotion, a treasured moment, an instant sentiment or dreams in general have been my inspirations for my work.
-Through the colors in my paintings, I intend to engage the viewer with an instant emotional response.
+A special corner, an unusual view, a sudden feeling, a captured emotion, a treasured moment, an instant sentiment or dreams in general have been the inspirations for my work.

-In addition to painting and drawing I enjoy reading, writing, photography, and traveling to other countries where I collect material for my paintings.
+In addition to painting and drawing I enjoy reading, writing, photography, volunteering and traveling to other countries where I collect material for my artwork.